Skip to main content

 For a man with clinically low testosterone, being pushed into high-intensity workouts without proper hormonal support can exacerbate fatigue and impede recovery.
 For a woman in perimenopause, whose estrogen and progesterone levels are fluctuating unpredictably, the combined stress of intense exercise and dietary changes can worsen symptoms like hot flashes, sleep disturbances, and mood swings.

 The “healthy” activities prescribed by the program become counterproductive, pushing the system further away from balance.
-The legal framework surrounding wellness programs, including the (ADA), allows for “reasonable accommodations” for individuals with medical conditions.
+The legal framework surrounding wellness programs, including the Americans with Disabilities Act (ADA), allows for “reasonable accommodations” for individuals with medical conditions.
 A documented hormonal imbalance or metabolic disorder is a legitimate medical condition.
 The doctor’s note is the first step in initiating the dialogue about what constitutes a reasonable and safe alternative.

 This document attests that your participation in certain activities is medically inadvisable.
 It is a statement grounded in the principles of endocrinology and metabolic health.
 It affirms that your personal health journey requires a protocol designed for your specific biochemistry, one that aims to restore balance and function from the inside out.
 The exemption it grants is an exemption from a generalized approach that fails to recognize your biological individuality.